rmeyerth/lard-site/docs/toolkit/configuration.md

 argument for the value when creating a new instance e.g. ``addTokenHandler(new MyToken(null))``, but passing null in this instance is fine as it is used for pattern matching and the creation of new instances once a match is made.
 See [Token Class](/docs/toolkit/tokens/token-class.md).
+3. ``getDefaultModifier``: If a variable or object is defined without using a modifier, this method determines which modifier will be used to enforce encapsulation rules.
+If none is specified (Optional.empty), then the default will be to lock down access to only be accessible from within the object it resides i.e. private.
-3. ``initTypeOperations``: This is used to define type operations that handle interactions between tokens and operators.
+4. ``initTypeOperations``: This is used to define type operations that handle interactions between tokens and operators.
 The method requires that a token handler be returned which is used as a default handler for basic operations.
 For example, you might define a simple equals / not equals handler for the any token values.
 Please see the [Type Operations](/docs/toolkit/type-operations.md) for more details.
-4. ``initOperators``: Defines operators using either one of the inbuilt templates or a custom set (see [Operators](/docs/toolkit/operators.md))
+5. ``initOperators``: Defines operators using either one of the inbuilt templates or a custom set (see [Operators](/docs/toolkit/operators.md))
-5. ``initParserFormatters``: Data structures like collections and maps may store their contents using tokens depending on their implementation.
+6. ``initParserFormatters``: Data structures like collections and maps may store their contents using tokens depending on their implementation.
 Formatters are used to map their token structure used in the Parser back to their Java equivalents if required.
 Please see [Formatters](/docs/toolkit/parser/formatters.md).
+7. ``initErrorHandlers``: Allows handlers to be defined for in-language errors.
+This could be as simple as checked / unchecked or handling thrown Java exceptions for null or Arithmetic events.
+See [Error Handling](/error-handling.md) for more details.